-As many of you are aware, I was an Australian ex-pat and start-up entrepreneur, who resided in Israel fro six years, which is globally acknowledged as The Start-Up Nation (despite the colossal failure of Better Place, the story outlined in the now famous book)!
-It was the opportunity to live within this vibrant and creative energy that compelled me to create my own Israeli start-up, ImagineNation™, which as some of you know, started as a generative and provocative innovation learning and coaching company, aiming at disrupting corporate innovation education paradigms when inventing The Start-Up Game.
+As many of you are aware, I was an Australian ex-pat and start-up entrepreneur and resided in Israel for six years.
+Israel is globally acknowledged as The Start-Up Nation!
+I was fortunate to have the opportunity to live within its vibrant and creative energy, so much so, that I was compelled to create my own Israeli start-up, ImagineNation™.
+Which, as some of you know, started as a global generative and provocative innovation learning and coaching company, aiming at disrupting conventional corporate innovation education paradigms when inventing The Start-Up Game.

-Companies want to be innovative and don’t know how to breakthrough!
+Companies want to be innovative and yet don’t know how to break through!

-Knowing that The Boston Consulting Groups 50 Most Innovative Companies Report recently stated that Innovation remains a top-three priority for three-quarters of respondents, with more than 60 percent spending more in 2014 than in 2013.
-The vast majority of executives, in fact, 70 percent, stated that their companies’ innovation capabilities are only ‘average’ and 13 percent see them as ‘weak’.
-When they talked with executives around the world, however, the aspiration to raise their innovation game was nearly universal; yet “They ask how does my company breakthrough?”
+The Boston Consulting Group 50 Most Innovative Companies Report stated recently that Innovation remains a top-three priority for three-quarters of their respondents, with more than 60 percent spending more in 2014 than in 2013.
+It reported that the vast majority of executives, in fact, 70 percent, stated that their companies’ innovation capabilities are only ‘average’ and 13 percent see them as ‘weak’.
+When they talked with executives around the world, however, the aspiration to raise their innovation game was universal; yet “They ask how does my company breakthrough?”

-With this conundrum in mind, and knowing from experience that ‘adults learn by doing’ I invested the better part of my former business profits, knowledge, skills and experience and a year of my life, to co-create The Start-Up Game™.
-I did this in collaboration with one of the country’s leading and award winning game design studios, with the intention of creating an innovation education program to enable global corporations how to be, think, and act differently.
-Creating an Israeli start-up, to develop their internal capability to break through as lean and agile innovative entrepreneurs, so that they would develop the internal capability to breakthrough!
+With this conundrum in mind, and knowing from experience that ‘adults learn by doing’ I invested the better part of my former business profits, knowledge, skills, and experience and a year of my life, to co-create The Start-Up Game™.
+I did this in collaboration with one of the country’s leading and award-winning game design studios.
+The intention was to create an innovative education program to enable global corporations how to be, think, and act differently.
+Creating an Israeli start-up, to develop their internal capability to break through as lean and agile innovative managers and leaders.

-Amazingly, despite my very best efforts, I ultimately failed to engage an academic institution, consulting or training company, incubator or accelerator, to collaborate and launch one of my three innovation education or learning streams, The Start-Up Game™ here in Israel.
+Amazingly, despite my very best efforts, I ultimately failed to engage an academic institution, consulting or training company, incubator, or accelerator, to collaborate and launch The Start-Up Game™ in Israel.

-It is generally know that that Tel Aviv holds second place, after Silicon Valley, on the list of global start-up centres and that Israel even has a number of universities on the global top 100 list!
+It is generally known that Tel Aviv holds second place, after Silicon Valley, on the list of global start-up centres and that Israel has a number of universities in the global top 100 list!

-What was it that blinded them to the possibilities available in teaching people how to be, think and act innovatively via an innovative business simulation?
+What was it that blinded them to the possibilities available in teaching people how to be, think and act differently via an innovative business simulation?
 Why was this so?

 The disruptive event!

-Paradoxically, whilst in the deep depths of despair and in the ‘troughs of start-up sorrow’ I was contacted by Sustain Leadership an Emirate based corporate consulting firm specializing in innovation, contact an Israeli start-up, via the internet, at the start of 2015.
+Paradoxically, whilst in the deep depths of despair and in the ‘troughs of start-up sorrow’ I was contacted by Sustain Leadership.
+Why would an Emirate-based corporate consulting firm specializing in innovation, contact an Israeli start-up, via the internet, to work in Dubai?
 They found me on the Presencing Institute website.
-For those of you who don’t know, it takes almost as long to get from Tel Aviv to Dubai as it does from Sydney to Dubai, (very risky too on an Israeli passport) and that it is impossible to call Dubai from Israel by phone, or Israel from Dubai, it has to be an internet based call – all a result of the severe and complex regional differences existing here in the volatile Middle East.
+For those of you who don’t know, it takes almost as long to get from Tel Aviv to Dubai as it does from Sydney to Dubai, (very risky too on an Israeli passport) and it is impossible to call Dubai from Israel by phone, or Israel from Dubai, it has to be an internet-based call – all a result of the severe and complex regional differences existing here in the volatile Middle East.

 An amazingly successful launch!